City-of-Helsinki/allu/README.md

 For database you need postresql and elasticsearch.
 Commands has been done in linux environment.

 Postgresql
+1. you need to increase max virtualmemory for elastic search: edit file /etc/sysctl.conf by putting row: __vm.max_map_count=262144__
-1. Go to folder allu/deployment/roles/database/files/database_docker/
+2. Go to folder allu/deployment/roles/database/files/database_docker/
-2. Build docker using the Dockerfile on folder : docker build -t allu_database .
-3. Run build docker image:  docker run --rm -P -p 5432:5432 -d allu_database
+3. run docker-compose up

 Elasticsearch

-you need to increase max virtualmemory for elastic search: edit file /etc/sysctl.conf by putting row: __vm.max_map_count=262144__

 ### Setting up backend
 will be found under backend folder and bare minimun is to start 4 service: